 That’s not magic.
 That’s rebalancing.

-Do These Stories Guarantee It’ll Work for Me?
+Do These Stories Guarantee the Same Result for Everyone?

 Try it, adjust it, pay attention.
 That’s the real trick.